MasonSyj/SoftwareTools/LinuxCommands/grep.md

 grep -R 'httpd' .

-4.Search and display the total number of times that the string ‘nixcraft’ appears in a file named frontpage.md:
+4. Search and display the total number of times that the string ‘nixcraft’ appears in a file named frontpage.md:

 grep -c 'nixcraft' frontpage.md